The KN-001 Flying-V Electric Guitar

 Ernie Ball Slinky Cobalt Strings

-The KN-001 Flying-V borrows its silhouette from Gibson’s defiant ’67 outline, carved out of Alder, a wood that’s been politely enduring this sort of nonsense since the dawn of rock.
-Rear-routed and outfitted with a configuration that straddles the line between versatility and outright mischief, this Flying-V also carries a personal touch - original artwork by my son, Nigel.
+The KN-001 Flying-V borrows its silhouette from Gibson’s defiant ’67 outline, carved out of alder - a wood that’s been politely enduring this sort of nonsense since the dawn of rock.
+Rear-routed and outfitted with a configuration that straddles the line between versatility and outright mischief, this Flying-V also carries a personal touch: original artwork by my son, Nigel.
 This, mind you, wasn’t some scribble nicked from a school project.
 No, this was a full artistic undertaking, lacquered under so many coats of semi-gloss that future archaeologists may one day marvel at its survival.

 The current schematic of the wiring soldered for this guitar, June 2022

 There was no grand workshop for this creation, just a nomadic collection of tools, holiday rentals across New England, and the occasional curious glance from neighbors.
-And yet, somehow, the KN-001 found its way to the stage.
+And yet, somehow, the KN-001 found its way to a stage.

 Jamming with Sébastien Ridoré (viola), Christopher Schroeder (drums), Chris Hernandez (bass), Scott Ziegler (bass synth), and Rafael Nocedo (keyboard)